 The quick take

-- Great battery life, gets you through your day easily and then some
+- Great battery life, easily takes you through a day

 - Fingerprint Sensor is fast and accurate

 - 6GB of RAM

 - Button placement takes some getting used to

 - LCD could be brighter

 - 3.5mm headphone jack is off center